nowei/advent-of-code/2025/README.md

 ### day 04

 The first part was counting locations that fit a certain criteria.
 Then the second part was using those locations and removing them iteratively.

+### day 05

+The first part was just checking if things fit in a range.
+The second part was just merging overlapping ranges.